Usually through the PI's Twitter feed, one could find more news about our group. The key news items are listed below.

 Zhongbo attended Physics and Astronomy commencement ceremony, the first in-person one after two long years since the pandemic.
 Our undergrad, Mishary Alrashed, delivered a speech at the ceremony!
 Congratulations, class of 2022!
 See details and videos here.

-Zhongbo organized a lunch so all the physics graduate bridge students can get together and reflect about our progress.
+Zhongbo organized a lunch so all the physics graduate bridge students can get together and reflect on our progress.
 See details and pictures here.

 Prof. Leonard Gamberg from Penn State Berks visited us for three days and as always we had very productive days with great physics discussions.
 See details and pictures here.